futurice/sns-push-notification-service/README.md

     GCM_TABLET_PLATFORM_APPLICATION="arn:aws:sns:eu-west-1:018561567490:app/GCM/yet-another-app-identifier-here"
     AUTOSUBSCRIBE_TOPICS="arn:aws:sns:eu-west-1:038762057900:all-items-topic"

 With this configuration, all new endpoints will be subscribed to "all-items-topic".
-Endpoints can use `gcm`, `gcm_mobile` and `gcm_tablet` as platform identifier.
-Each identifier will be registered to different SNS platform application.
+Apps can use `gcm`, `gcm_mobile` and `gcm_tablet` as platform identifier.
+Each identifier will be registered to a different SNS platform application.

 Authorization
 -------------